 Its remote can be configured to control all your devices including your TV.
 This makes it easier for users because you won’t need to search for a different remote each time.

 Both the Bose Solo and Solo 5 have no display and no control panel in front or on the back.
 This means that you will have to rely heavily on the remote for both models.
+There are other great models though, like the Samsung HW-J450 soundbar, if you require the display panel.

 The setup for both of the soundbars is very easy.
 They both adopt a plug-and-play design.
 All you need to do is to hook it up to your TV with the included cables and enter the right settings with your remote and you’re good to go.